Q: How long should I expect to grieve from a loss?

 Q: What if I’ve never had therapy before?
 The thought of therapy makes me uncomfortable.

 A: Give therapy a try, you can always try something else if therapy doesn’t feel right.
+Some therapists provide a pay as per salary to assist with fees.

 Q: What if I keep changing my mind about getting a divorce or staying in my relationship?